-Is it really 'war'?
+Is this really 'war'?

-A first main objection to using the term 'global civil war' is that the US-al-Qaeda conflict may not be a 'war' at all.
+A first main objection to using the term 'global civil war' is that the US-Al-Qaeda conflict may not be a 'war' at all.
 While the antagonists describe their struggle as 'war', this may not be true in an analytical sense.
-Terrorists are trans-national criminals, not soldiers or even guerrilla fighters, and when President Bush speaks about 'war on terror', the term 'war' should perhaps be understood metaphorically as in the expression 'war on drugs'.
-This was suggested shortly after 11 September by several commentators, including the military historian Michael Howard who recommended that the US government disrupt al-Qaeda through sustained, discreet and silent police work rather than trying to hit a fly with a hammer.
-Another analyst has suggested that the US campaign to repress terrorist groups and prevent further terrorist actions should be seen as 'risk management' rather than war.
-16 As UN commissioner for human rights, Mary Robinson, also forcefully argued that al-Qaeda's leaders should be brought to justice under international law for their crimes against humanity, rather than being honoured with a status as enemies in war.
+Terrorists are trans-national criminals, not soldiers or even guerrilla fighters, and when President Bush speaks about 'war on terror', the term 'war' should be understood metaphorically as in the expression 'war on drugs'.
+This was suggested shortly after 11 September by several commentators, including the military historian Michael Howard who recommended that the US government disrupt Al-Qaeda through sustained, discreet and silent police work rather than a loudly military campaign.
+Another analyst has later suggested that the US campaign to repress terrorist groups and prevent further terrorist actions should rather be seen as 'risk management' than war.